-Edward Bouchet, B.A.
-1874, Ph.D.
-1876, Yale's first African American undergraduate, was also the first African American man to earn a Ph.D. from an American university.
-"The Association of Native Americans at Yale allows me to find a sense of my own identity in a sea of diverse people.
-Learning more about my background and the backgrounds of others makes me feel more centered and at peace with myself."
-Bryn Grogan minority students to apply and matriculate at Yale.
+minority student organizations helped form the Minority Recruitment Program to encourage qualified minority students to apply and matriculate at Yale.
 The Cultural Connections orientation program and Ethnic Counselors specifically address the issues and concerns of minority freshman students.
 Departments and majors in area studies encourage the recognition and study of different cultural experiences and histories.
 The Chaplain's Office represents more than thirty-five religions, offering places of worship, cultural and social organizations, and counseling on personal and spiritual issues for people of many different faiths.
 Cultural centers provide homes for numerous cultural groups and organizations.
 An environment of sharing and understanding invites students to learn from one another.
 Yale fosters an environment that respects individual difference while affirming the lasting values of community.

 The Setting.
-New Haven is a city with New England charm and a cosmopolitan energy.
+New Haven is a city with both New England charm and cosmopolitan energy.
 As Yale President Richard C. Levin, a thirty-year resident of New Haven, notes, this city is "large enough to be interesting, yet small enough to be friendly."
 New Haven has an historic and interesting streetscape, bustling retail districts, and award-winning international cuisine.
-The downtown area, where Yale is located, is inviting and easily traversed by foot.
+The downtown area, where Yale is located, is inviting and accessible.
 Bordering the Yale campus is a diverse collection of stores ranging from national retailers such as Barnes & Noble, J. Crew, IKEA, and Urban Outfitters to independent boutiques.
-Students can walk from campus to sample the best of Chinese, Eritrean, Ethiopian, French, Indian, Irish, Italian, Japanese, Korean, Mexican, Spanish, Thai, or Turkish cuisine.
-Popular, folk, and rock artists perform regularly at such local venues as Toad's Place, Cafe Nine, and other music and dance clubs.
-New Haven boasts diverse and abundant resources in the arts: the Audubon Arts Center, the Neighborhood Music School, the Creative Arts Workshop, the Educational Center for the Arts, the New
+Students can walk a few blocks from campus and sample the best of American, Malaysian, Chinese, Eritrean, Ethiopian, French, Indian, Irish, Italian, Japanese, Korean, Mexican, Spanish, Thai, Turkish, or Vietnamese cuisine.
+Popular, folk, and rock artists perform regularly at such local venues as Toad's Place, Cafe Nine, Firehouse 12, and other music and dance clubs.